aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-color-inverted/_index.md

 This shows that:

 - Inverse image handling is orthogonal to the file format (PNG, BMP, etc.).
-- You can still rely on `InverseImageMode.ENABLED` when working with indexed or 1‑bit per pixel images, assuming the image data contains a well‑formed inverted symbol.
+- You can still rely on `InverseImageMode.ENABLED` when working with indexed or 1-bit-per-pixel images, assuming the image data contains a well-formed inverted symbol.

 ---

-## 5. Practical guidelines
+## 4. Practical guidelines

-When you need to support reversed or color‑inverted barcodes in your application:
+When you need to support reversed or color-inverted barcodes in your application:

-1. **Enable inverse image mode** whenever you expect white‑on‑black or light‑on‑dark barcodes:
+1. **Enable inverse image mode** whenever you expect white-on-black or light-on-dark barcodes:

    ```java
    barCodeReader.getQualitySettings().setInverseImage(InverseImageMode.ENABLED);